HIGHLIGHTS OF RECENT DEVELOPMENTS IN EVOLUTIONARY BIOLOGY:

 Lipton and Sheldrake identify the need for something besides DNA to account for the complex biological make-up of large organisms such as man (puzzle 2).
 The human genome consists of a little more than 25,000 genes; this is only 1,500 more genes than a 1000-cell microscopic worm.
 Lipton cites studies of protein synthesis that reveal how epigenetic “dials” can create 2,000 or more variations of protein from one gene blueprint.
 Sheldrake believes that the overall control of an organism’s growth and maintenance resides in a morphogenetic information field.
 Since a biological organism starts out from the fertilization of a single ovary cell by a sperm cell, the organism must have some means for “reading” its overall blueprint from this field or carry this field in its genetic make-up (DNA).

-Key Scientific References Used for the Mind and Brain
+Key Scientific References Used for Evolutionary Biology

 - Bruce Lipton, Biology of Belief: Unleashing the Power of Consciousness, Matter (Mountain of Love, 2005).